tkerby/flipperzero-firmware-wPlugins/README.md

 The **FlipLibrary** app for Flipper Zero is a versatile and user-friendly application that offers a combination of useful features to enhance your Flipper Zero experience.

 The app includes a **dictionary**, **random facts**, and additional functionalities, all accessible directly from your Flipper Zero device.
 It is designed for easy navigation and quick access to information, making it a handy companion for on-the-go learning and entertainment.
+Big shout out to [Derek Jamison](https://github.com/jamisonderek) for his contributions.

 FlipLibrary uses the FlipperHTTP flash for the WiFi Devboard, first introduced in the WebCrawler app: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP